Shivers (1981 film): Plot

 Tomek (Tom) is a boy in Poland in 1955.
 His home life is mundane, yet tiresome; while looking through his father's library, he takes a small stamp of Madagascar from one of the books.
 In school, his teacher is crestfallen and cynical.
-During a poetry lesson where the teacher laments that he is not allowed to teach many great classics of Polish poem due to the government, bullies throw a boy's hat out of the window.
+During a poetry lesson where the teacher laments that he is not allowed to teach many great classics of Polish poetry due to the government, bullies throw a boy's hat out of the window.
 When he climbs out to attempt to fetch it, the teacher obliviously closes the window on his fingers, making him fall several floors to either great injury or death.
 Because of this, a new teacher arrives, who teaches in strict Stalinist theory.
 He is equally as ridiculed, and cannot control the students; yet he "volunteers" them for mandatory extracurriculars, such as agricultural work as part of a communist youth organization.
 On the way back from one of these trips, the class, dressed in red neckerchiefs and marching in file as the teacher has drilled them, is forced to walk directly against a crowd of churchgoers singing hymns.

 The next day, Tom wakes up to find his home being raided by the secret police; he tries to save his father's book of stamps but is beaten and his father taken away to prison.
 Immediately afterwards, representatives from a "pioneer" camp visit the school, and Tom is chosen by a female Guide, a kind of camp counselor.
 There, life is strict, militarized, and surveilled.
 He is immediately singled out by an older boy, Jerzy, and his friend, Kazimierz, as someone they can trust and will not report their misbehavior.
 During the first dinner in camp, a window is smashed by a rock thrown by a teenager outside, and the pioneers are ordered by the camp counselors to apprehend the "provocateur".
 All except Tom flood out into the street, and we see later that the Guide is reprimanded by the headmaster, yet goes to the children and reaffirms that it was their "duty" to catch him.
 Later, Dominik, another boy in camp, is bullied by Jerzy and Kazimierz for having beaten the provocateur, by framing their bullying as a pro-communist interrogation and catching Dominik contradicting communist ideology.
 Jerzy and Kazimierz later take Tom to their "secret base", where they have alcohol and a radio capable of listening to Western frequencies; in which Tom hears of the 1956 Poznań protests.
 As the pioneer camp's education becomes more strictly authoritarian, encouraging students to snitch on their parents and write reports on their classmates as homework, Tom becomes more and more infatuated with the Guide who originally chose him.